 In order to be able to report transactions in accordance with MiFID II and MiFIR, both the submitting entity and legal entities on whose behalf a transaction has been executed must have an LEI code.

 Application to open an account for the production environment

 In order to access the TRS 2 system's production environment, firms must send an authorisation application form to FI.
 Instructions for how to fill in the form are available below for each type of form.
-To speed up the handling process, scan the completed application form and email it to firstname.lastname@example.org.
-Then send the original to Finansinspektionen, Box 7821, 103 97 Stockholm Sweden.
+Scan the completed application form and email it to firstname.lastname@example.org.

 Firms reporting their own transactions